chandra1sekar/data-engineering/syllabus/slides.md

 Encoding & Evolving

     4.1 Introduction
-      4.1.1 - Where are we in the Pipeline? [lecture]
+      4.1.1 x Where are we in the Pipeline? [lecture]

     4.2 Relational Data Stores
       4.2.1 x Relational Databases [lecture] [TM]